ramdio12/cookbook/README.md

 ## PAGES SPECIFICATIONS

+### AUTHENTICATION PAGE

+- The first page you will see is the authentication page, any attempt to enter the dashboard will be failed because the components are protected.
+You can register your credentials to the sign up page.
+If successful, you will be redirected to the login page

 ### HOME SECTION (DASHBOARD)

 - A page where all of the users' recipes will be displayed.
 With the help of React Query, I can display data even without using useEffect Hook

-### MY RECIPE (WITH USER PROFILE COMPONENT)
+### MY PROFILE (WITH USER'S RECIPE DASHBOARD)

 - The specific user's recipe will only be displayed in table form, where they can either view or edit the recipe
-- Along with the recipes, it also have the users profile beside it.
+- Along with the recipes, it also have the user's profile beside it.
 They can either change profile photo or edit their information

 ### ADD RECIPE